Food Tour in Dijon

-Use this page as a starting point for a Dijon walking tour, a free self-guided route, or the Roamee app for Dijon.
+Use this page as a starting point for a Dijon walking tour, a free route, or the Roamee app for Dijon.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-While Dijon is best known for food and history, stops like Covered market (Les Halles) sit alongside bakeries and cafes tucked into side streets — and quieter spots like The Owl Trail where the real locals eat.
+While Dijon is best known for food and history, stops like Palais des Ducs and Notre-Dame de Dijon sit alongside bakeries and cafes tucked into side streets — and quieter spots like Chartreuse de Champmol where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 Follow the Parcours de la Chouette — bronze owl markers set into the pavement guide you through 22 heritage sites in the old town.